thnilsen/wp-404-project/readme.txt

 No. IPv6 is not supported.

+= What are the differences between REDIRECT_URL and REQUEST_URI? =

+With REQUEST_URL the full GET URL used in the request against your Wordpress site is logged.
+This would include any parameter passed as part of the URL, .ie, (/index.php?user=123&id=9939).
+With REDIRECT_URL only the URL without any parameter is logged, i.e. (/index.php)

-= Does data collected with this plugin have any GDRP related concerns? =
+= Does data collected with this plugin have any GDPR related concerns? =

 Yes.
 IP addresses are considered PII (Personal Identifiable Information) and as such fall in under GDRP.
 Use the IP Mask setting of 0xFFFFFF00 to hide the actual IP of your 404 visitors to be GDPR compliant.